-Abdel Fattah el-Sisi was the defence minister in the government that was formed after the army-led ousting of former President Mohamed Morsi, but resigned on March 26 and announced his decision to run for the presidency in Egypt's upcoming elections.
+Abdel Fattah el-Sisi was the defence minister in the government that was formed after the army-led ousting of former President Mohamed Morsi, but resigned on March 26 and announced his decision to run for the presidency in Egypt's May elections.

 Sisi has presented himself and the army as "guardians of the people's will," often using colloquial, sometimes sentimental speeches to address the nation.